PT By State Series

 That gives Iowa a ranking of 38 out of 50 states, 51 since we’re counting DC as somewhat of a state too.

-With a ranking that low, we can surmise that there is a low engagement with Iowa’s health and fitness industry.
+With a low ranking, we can surmise there is a low engagement with Iowa’s health and fitness industry.

-That limits the potential for success but could also be an indication of potential growth and opportunity for fitness trainers as they help clients maintain their fitness level.
+That limits the potential for success but could also indicate potential growth and opportunity for fitness trainers as they help clients maintain their fitness level.

-The next factor we’ll look at is the top gyms statistic.
+The next factor we’ll look at is the top gym statistic.

 Top gyms are categorized as mainstream commercial gyms.
 These are the most accessible to the general public based on affordability and ease of use.